CarlGroth/Carl-Bot/readme.md

 `!tag + 3ball :8ball::8ball::8ball:`

 `!tag + "hey there" I'm a two-word tag!`

+### Advanced tag usage
+`%user` - Nickname of the mentioned user or the author if nobody is mentioned.

+`%channel` - Name of the mentioned channel or the channel the command was invoked in if there are no mentions.

+`%server` - Name of the server.

+`%author` - Nickname of the person who used the command (not the one who created it).

+`%mention` - Nickname of the first mentioned user or NOTHING if there's no mention.

+In addition to these you can use `%nuser, %nauthor and %mention` which will return the discord name instead of their nickname.

+`{{arg1, arg2, arg3}}` Enclosing comma separated words with double curly brackets will choose one at random.
+Supports having more than one list per tag and can contain the variables listed above.

 #### Appending tags
 `!tag += <tagname> <tag content>`